liddyjacob/MiniC/README.md

 A compiler for a class project.

 ### Recent updated:
 * Global scope does not exist.
-To make a file, always start with a block statment.
+To make a file, ALWAYS START WITH A BLOCK STATEMENT.

 * A Lexer and Parser now exist!
   * To test the lexer: